 Targeted Absolute Return funds: Mind the gap!

-This is our first debating chamber paper, written in conjunction with independent consultancy gbi2.
-The paper highlights the reasons why professional advisers and investors need to think carefully about the Targeted Absolute Return sector … and the risks that actively managed mutual funds make investors bear.
+It highlights the reasons why professional advisers and investors need to think carefully about the Targeted Absolute Return funds sector … and the risks that actively managed mutual funds per se make investors bear.

 The paper prompts professional advisers and investors to think objectively about the merits and efficacy of structured products, and their potential to add value within investor portfolios.